IvinRodrigues/vscode/README.md

 ![Preview](./preview.png)

+These high-end visual configurations are designed to enhance focus and productivity.
+Feel free to modify them as you see fit.

 **Note:** The global settings for VS Code are configured in the `settings.json` file.

 To enhance your development experience in VS Code, I recommend the following extensions: